Hi! I’m Sarah. Welcome to my blog. I’m so glad you’re here!

 I describe myself as a social introvert, meaning I love people but I also need my alone time to recharge.
 There are TONS of opportunities for solitude when you have two kids whose basic needs cannot be met without assistance, so I basically walk around in a zen cloud all the time.
 Or not.
 But I love my life.

 A little more about me: I am 32 years old–ugh.
 I love coffee, writing, exercising, early mornings, date nights, deep conversations, and shallow television shows.
 I am freakishly short (4’11 and a half) and everyone asks “who’s carrying who?” when I am loaded down with two children who total more than half my body weight.

 I asked Jesus into my heart when I was five years old, and feel like I finally comprehended grace when I was 20.
 I’m still stunned by this amazing gift and what it means for my life.

 I am passionate about connecting women with one another, empowering the next generation of women, growth, and authenticity.
 I love coffee or hiking dates with friends, my husband, or just myself.

 I met my husband on the first day of college.
 His friendship (and cute dimples) changed the course of my life forever.
-We have been married for nine years, and each year just keeps getting better!
+We have been married for ten years, and each year just keeps getting better!
 He is a pastor, which makes me a “pastor’s wife.”